DavidMichaelH/statistical-mechanics-models/.github/ISSUE_TEMPLATE/bug-template.md

 ---
 name: Report a Bug
-about: Please exlain what you think might need to be fixed.
+about: Please explain what you think might need to be fixed.
 labels: bug, triage
 ---